JWiley/MonashHonoursStatistics/IntroR.md

 try this
 [cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rstudio-ide.pdf).

-# 4. Learn about `R`
+# 6. DataCampe: Learn about `R`

 To begin learning `R` we are going to be using the online platform, DataCamp.
 Follow the instructions on Moodle for getting your account setup.
 Then head over to [DataCamp](https://www.datacamp.com/), sign in with your Monash account, and go to "My Class".
 Note the first 1-2 weeks will be fairly instense as to follow the class, you need to get up to a basic ability to read and follow `R` code.
-The "due dates" in DataCamp are not part of your grades, but they are *strongly* recommended so that you can take best advantage of the rest of the unit.

-In particular, please try your best to complete the course *Introduction to R*.
+The DataCamp activities are official homework and are assessed, based on the number completed (full marks if all completed).

 # 5. Install `R` Packages